ghiggi/gpm_api/docs/source/00_introduction.rst

 PMW Brightness Temperature
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Brightness temperature measurements from the PMW sensors within the GPM Constellation are available in the L1B and L1C products.
+Brightness temperature measurements from the :ref:`PMW sensors <pmw>` within the :ref:`GPM constellation <gpm_constellation>` are available in the L1B and L1C products.
 The L1B product provide the raw brightness temperature measurements, while the L1C product provides the inter-calibrated brightness temperatures.
 Use ``gpm.available_products(category="PMW", product_levels="1C")`` to list the available products.